-Yes - when you submit your return electronically choose "Mailed Check" rather than "Direct Deposit" so that the IRS can send your refund to you through the postal service.
+Yes - when you submit your return electronically choose "Mailed Check" rather than "Direct Deposit."
+This will allow the IRS to send your refund to you through the postal service.
 The refund check will be mailed to the address that is listed on your return.

-If you want to use our Bank Refund Transfer option to pay for the filing of your return, however, you must have a bank account.
+If you want to use our Bank Refund Transfer option to pay for the filing associated with your return, you must have a bank account.
 If you pay for the filing fees with a credit or prepaid debit card, then you do not have to have a bank account to receive your refund.

 The IRS and state agencies will not deposit your refund into a bank account that is not associated with your name.